-Bronchoscopy: also called a bronch for short.
-A procedure when the doctor looks down your wind pipe and into your lungs.
+Bronchoscopy (bronch): This is a procedure where your doctor looks down your windpipe and into your lungs.
 It is done with a special telescope.
 You will be drowsy or asleep for this procedure.

-Chest x-ray: a special picture of your lungs and other structures in your chest.
-Sometimes they will bring the machine to your room and take the x-ray there.
-When you are well enough, you will be taken downstairs to the x-ray department.
+Chest x-ray: a chest x-ray is a special picture of your lungs and other structures in your chest.
+We use a special machine to take the picture.
+Sometimes the x-ray technicians will bring the machine to your room to take the x-ray.
+When you are well enough, you will go to the x-ray department.